 If side effects occur, call your health care provider.
 Never abruptly stop taking a beta-blocker because this can increase the risk for dangerous heart rhythms, heart attack, or other heart problems.
 Some research suggests that people with migraines who have had a stroke should avoid beta-blockers.

-Anti-seizure drugs, also called anticonvulsant drugs, are commonly used for treating epilepsy and bipolar disorder.
+Anti-seizure drugs, also called anticonvulsant medications, are commonly used for treating epilepsy and bipolar disorder.

-Divalproex sodium (Depakote, Depakote ER, generic), valproic acid (Stavzor, Depakene, generic), and valproate sodium (Depacon, generic) are collectively referred to as valproate products.
+Divalproex sodium (Depakote, Depakote ER, generic), valproic acid (Depakene, generic), and valproate sodium (Depacon, generic) are collectively referred to as valproate products.
 Topiramate (Topamax, generic) is another anti-seizure drug.
 Valproate products and topiramate are the only anti-seizure drugs that are approved for migraine prevention.